MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-count-adjust-reclassify.md

     The **Phys.
 Invt.
 Item Selection** page shows items that need to be counted according to their counting periods.
 3. Count the physical inventory.
 Learn more at [To count physical inventory](inventory-how-count-adjust-reclassify.md#to-count-physical-inventory).

-### <a name="to-start-a-count-based-on-counting-periods-in-advanced-warehouse-configurations"></a>To start a count based on counting periods in advanced warehouse configurations
+### To start a count based on counting periods in advanced warehouse configurations

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Warehouse Physical Inventory Journal**, and choose the related link.
 2. Choose the **Calculate Counting Period** action.